Get a quick quote

 5. Can be less than half the price of a traditional funeral

-Five myths about direct cremation
+Five facts about pure cremation

 Plus, people who’ve bought a plan from us – which is much more affordable than a traditional funeral – have said they chose us because, ‘I’d rather my money went to my family, rather than a funeral director’.

-This is not true.
+There is a common misconception that you don’t get a coffin with this service, but that is not true.
 At Pure Cremation, everyone has their own, solid wood, environmentally-friendly coffin which they are placed in as soon as they are in our care.

 They rest peacefully in their coffin at our mortuary until the cremation, and then they are given a unique ceramic disc which survives the cremation and guarantees the identity of their ashes.